Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully thank Cecilio García-Quirós for providing early access to \phenomxpy and for useful discussions, and Rodrigo Tenorio for his help during the first stages of the project.
-We also thank Sylvain Marsat for clarifications on the Fourier-domain LISA response, and Lorenzo Speri for useful comments on the draft.
+The a uthors gratefully thank Cecilio García-Quirós for providing early access to \phenomxpy and for useful discussions, and Rodrigo Tenorio for his help during the first stages of the project.
+We also thank Senwen Deng, Sylvain Marsat, and Stanislav Babak for clarifications on the Fourier-domain LISA response; Juan Calderón Bustillo for discussions about data analysis with the Newman-Penrose scalar; and Lorenzo Speri for useful comments on the draft.

 We thankfully acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (BSC) through Grants No. AECT-2024-3-0033 and No. AECT-2025-1-0043 from the Red Española Supercomputación (RES).